derivatively-dynamos/aix-en-provence/README.md

 2. This app uses dotenv, create a copy of .example-env with your preferred Port and Git Access Token.
 Rename this to .env since it is on the .gitignore.

-3. Also fill your Git Access Token into the config.js file.
+3. Run `npm start` for a locally hosted development instance with hot reload.

-4. Lastly `npm start` to run the instance, we have included hot refresh so it is listening for changes.
+4. To run a server, first run `npm build` to build the bundle, then `npm server` to launch the express server.